inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 * I have utilized Flask's standard approaches for organizing the project files, dividing the project into blueprints, and converting the entire project into a Python package, which can then be installed as a library.
 * Since the project is currently quite simple, HTML documents are rendered on the server-side.
 * The `pytest` library is used for testing.
 I chose `pytest` over `unittest` primarily for its simplicity and extensibility.
 Currently, there is only one file, `test_app.py`, which contains a single function that makes a GET request to verify whether the server time matches the current time.
+* The `pylint` library is utilized to analyze the code, verifying compliance with coding standards and error-free syntax, while also enforcing the PEP 8 coding style.

 ## Project Structure
 The structure is quite simple at the moment, but as time passes and development continues, it will become more complex